nmortari/LTRCOM-2000/docs/TemplatesAndCloning/Cloning.md

 Suffix Name for Cloned Policies and Pools should be **-SRVxx**, where **x is your pod number**.

-The clone name can be SRVx-ServerProfileTemplate, where **x is your pod number**.
+The clone name can be SRVxx-ServerProfileTemplate, where **x is your pod number**.
 Set Tags to SRV:SRVxx, **where x is your pod number**.

 ![Cloning 3](./Cloning3.png "Cloning 3")